 Explore by Format

 Search Results | 2861 results found

-This week, Alan Shlemon and Amy Hall will be guest hosting the show.
-Call them with your question or comment at (855) 243-9975, outside the U.S. (562) 424-8229.
-Today 4-6 p.m.
-PT (only two hours this week).
+You've waited for him to get back for a month and today is the day!
+Ask your question.
+Share a piece of your mind.
+Call with your question or comment at (855) 243-9975, outside the U.S. (562) 424-8229.
+The broadcast is live today 4-6 p.m.
+P.T. - commentary and your calls.
+Streaming live online.
 Listen live online.
 Join us on Twitter during the program @STRtweets.

 Greg is still out of town, but J. Warner Wallace from Cold Case Christianity is hosting the program today.

 Historian Rodney Stark explains why the theology of God in different religions produces very different religions.
 All religions cannot basically be the same because their gods are not the same; some religions don’t even have a deity.
 The kind of god one believes in determines whether or not morality is part of the religion (some religions have no moral guidelines) and whether or not we are meant to have relationship with the deity.
 Some gods, as conceived by various religions, just are not capable of being moral or having a relationship with human beings.

 I watched a conversation on one of the morning political talk shows today that was disturbing.
 The discussion was about religious freedom in the aftermath of the same-sex marriage ruling.
 Both people, on opposite sides of the marriage issue, agreed with religious freedom to dissent.
 But how they defined that was significant.